ansible-collections/amazon.aws/docs/amazon.aws.ec2_instance_module.rst

                         </ul>
                 </td>
                 <td>
-                        <div>Whether to enable termination protection.
-This module will not terminate an instance with termination protection active, it must be turned off first.</div>
+                        <div>Whether to enable termination protection.</div>
+                        <div>This module will not terminate an instance with termination protection active, it must be turned off first.</div>
                 </td>
             </tr>
             <tr>